glowbom/Glowbom/Web.md

 ## Glowbom Web

 **Glowbom Web** can help you turn any website into an app.
-It allows you to embed web pages, assets, and HTML code directly in your app.
+This preset allows you to embed web pages, assets, and HTML code directly in your app.

 [Get Started](https://glowbom.com/){:target="_blank" rel="noopener"}